devhubapp/devhub/PRIVACY.md

 This app requires GitHub authentication.<br/>
 These are all permissions that may be requested to you and their reasons:

-- [required] `user`: Read basic user information, like name, email and avatar, if provided by GitHub;
+- [required] `read:user`: Read-only access to the user's profile data, like username, email and avatar;
-- [required] `notifications`: Read user notifications; mark as read;
+- [required] `notifications`: Read user's public and private notifications; mark as read;
-- [required] `read:org`: Read organization events;
+- [required] `read:org`: Read organization events; read list of user's organizations;
 - [required] `public_repo`: Read public GitHub content, like events from any user or repository;
-- [optional] `repo`: Read user's private content, like events from private repositories.
+- [deprecated] `repo`: Read user's private content, like events from private repositories (not recommended).

-This app does not access any code from any repository.

 ### Diagnostics information
-This app uses [Bugsnag](https://bugsnag.com) and [Google Analytics](https://analytics.google.com/) to collect information about crashes and app usage.
+This app uses [Bugsnag](https://bugsnag.com), [Google Analytics](https://analytics.google.com/) and [Firebase](https://firebase.google.com/) to collect information about crashes and app usage.
 No personal information is ever send to third parties, only an annonymous id.
+Services may collect user's IP.
 Some device information may be included for debugging purposes, like `brand`, `model` and `operation system`.

+### Security & Limited Liability

+DevHub follows good practises of security, but 100% security can't be granted in software.
+DevHub is provided as is without any warranty.
+Use at your own risk.

+Client-side communication is encrypted using HTTPS.
+Server-side tokens are encrypted or behind environment variables.

+Disclaimer: DevHub does not access any code from any repository, but GitHub's oauth permissions `public_repo` and `repo` provide write access.
+Make sure to keep your tokens safe.
+For example, be extra careful with which browser extensions you have installed.
+Token safety is user's reponsability.

 ### Support
-Feel free to open an issue, contact me on twitter [@brunolemos](https://twitter.com/brunolemos) or e-mail via [support@devhubapp.com](mailto:support@devhubapp.com).<br/>
+Feel free to open an issue or contact us via e-mail ([support@devhubapp.com](mailto:support@devhubapp.com)).<br/>
-If you find any bug, please contribute sending a PR with the fix or with a failing test.
+If you find any bug, please contribute by opening an issue or sending a pull request with the fix.

 ---

-Updated December 11th, 2018.
+Updated December 23rd, 2018.